derekgauger/Survival-Mods/README.md

 - Twinkle Toes: All fall damage will kill you
 - Vampirism: Sunlight burns you and you can only eat raw meat

-If you have any ideas for other challenges, feel free to message me at gaugerderek@gmail.com
+If you have any ideas for other challenges, feel free to message me at gaugerderek@gmail.com or Discord: Dirk#8540